ZeroIntensity/view.py/docs/building-projects/build_steps.md

 Instead of exporting static HTML, you might just want to call some build script at runtime for your app to use.
 For example, this could be something like a [Next.js](https://nextjs.org) app, which you want to use as the UI for your website.
 Each different build is called a **build step** in View.

-To specify a build step, add it under `build.steps` in your configuration:
+To specify a build step, add it under `build.steps` in your configuration.
+A build step should contain a list of requirements under `requires` and a `command`:

 ```toml
 # view.toml